ietf-wg-dmarc/draft-ietf-dmarc-aggregate-reporting/draft-ietf-dmarc-aggregate-reporting.md

 ## Data Contained Within Reports (Tkt64)

-Within the reports is contained an aggregated body of anonymized data pertaining to the sending domain.
-The data is meant to aid the report processors and domain holders in verifying sources of messages pertaining to the DMARC Identifier.
-The data should not contain any identifying characteristics about individual senders or receivers.
-An entity sending reports should not be concerned with the data contained as it does not contain personal information, such as email addresses or usernames.
-There are typically three situations where data is reported to the aggregate receivers: messages properly authenticated, messages that fail to authenticate as the domain, or messages utilizing the DMARC Identifier that have no authentication at all.
-In each of these cases, there exists no identifying information for individuals, and all content within the reports should be related to SMTP servers sending messages posing as that domain.
+Aggregate feedback reports contain aggregated data relating to messages purportedly originating from the Domain Owner.
+The data does not contain any identifying characteristics about individual users.
+No personal information such as individual email addresses, IP addresses of individuals, or the content of any messages, is included in reports.

+Mail Receivers should have no concerns in sending reports as they do not contain personal information.
+In all cases, the data within the reports relates to the domain-level authentication information provided by mail servers sending messages on behalf of the Domain Owner.
+This information is necessary to assist Domain Owners in implementing and maintaining DMARC.

+Domain Owners should have no concerns in receiving reports as they do not contain personal information.
+The reports only contain aggregated data related to the domain-level authentication details of messages claiming to originate from their domain.
+This information is essential for the proper implementation and operation of DMARC.
+Domain Owners who are unable to receive reports for organizational reasons, can choose to exclusively direct the reports to an external processor.

 # Security Considerations